Swim With Mantas!

 Nautilus Belle Amie offers a range of accommodations to suit all preferences ranging from a luxurious premium suite on the hot-deck to a cost effective, mixed-gender triple occupancy stateroom on the lower deck.

 Prices Include: All diving (up to 22 dives), use of aluminum 80 tanks, weight belts.
 Use of sea kayaks.
 Marine ID presentations, zodiac kayaking instruction.
 In-water divemastering and dive guiding with local experts.
 Accommodations for 8 nights, daily room service, towels, meals, snacks, non-alcoholic beverages including sodas.
-It also includes all taxes except the port fee.
+There is a 5% Mexican tax as shown above and paid when the final payment is due.
+The port fee if $65 is not included and must be paid on board.

 What is not included?
 Flight to Cabo.
 Alcoholic drinks.
 (There is a selection of wines, imported and domestic beers, single malt scotches and a variety of spirits.)
 Nitrox, argon, gas mixes.
 100 cu. ft. steel tanks are available for a fee.
 (16 lbs more negative than an aluminum 80).
 Gift shop purchases.
 Crew gratuities.
 Airport transfers. $65/person US port fees.